kernelci/kernelci-core/doc/collection-boot.rst

     repeated multiple times.
  :query string nfield: The field that should *not* be returned in the response.
 Can be repeated multiple times.
  :query string _id: The internal ID of the boot report.
+ :query string board: The name of a board.
  :query string job: The name of a job.
  :query string job_id: The ID of a job.
  :query string kernel: The name of a kernel.
  :query string defconfig: The name of a defconfig.
+ :query string defconfig_id: The ID of a defconfig.
- :query string endianness: The endianness of the board.
+ :query string endian: The endianness of the board.
  :query string board: The name of a board.
  :query string lab_name: The name of the lab that created the boot report.
  :query string name: The name of the boot report.